daboynb/detect_evil_maid/README.md

  The commands that update the system and install the dependencies are for debian based distros, if you have something else replace them with your package manager.

 # Running
 Download the script and run it, it will install the dependencies and create the hashes.
-Then cnfigure it to run on startup (on gnome put the check.desktop inside  ~/.config/autostart and change it like you need) Enjoy.
+Then configure it to run on startup (on gnome put the check.desktop inside  ~/.config/autostart and change it like you need) Enjoy.

 # Know bugs
 On windows, sometimes the search stop working when it boot (problem related to veracrypt), to fix that error run on an elevated cmd :